Lowe homers twice, Rays hold off Dodgers 6-4 to even Series

 Lowe shook loose from his extended postseason slump with two opposite-field home runs, and Tampa Bay held off Los Angeles 6-4 on Wednesday night to square the World Series at one game apiece.

 “Yeah, those felt really good,” said Lowe, a 2019 All-Star who led the Rays with 14 homers and 37 RBIs this season.
 “It felt great to kind of get back and contribute to the team.
-They’ve been doing so well for the past month — it felt really good to get back and actually start doing stuff again.”
+You know, they’ve been doing so well for the past month — it felt really good to get back and actually start doing stuff again.”

 Blake Snell struck out nine in 4 2/3 innings for the Rays and didn’t allow a hit until Chris Taylor’s two-run homer trimmed it to 5-2 in the fifth.
 The Dodgers threatened to complete a big comeback in the eighth, but Tampa Bay’s relievers held firm.